chrissimpkins/ink/README.md

 ### How to define a replacement string on the command line

 The replacement text for your template file can either be piped to `ink` through the standard input stream or you can include the `--replace=[replacement string]` option in the command.
-These are mutually exclusive and one of the two approaches is mandatory with each command.
+These are mutually exclusive and one of the approaches is mandatory with each command.

-The following examples demonstrate how to achieve replacements with the same constant string literal using each approach:
+The following examples demonstrate how to achieve replacements with the same string literal using each approach:

 ```
 $ echo "abcd123" | ink template.txt.in